zukunft/zukunft.com/docs/llm/pending_prio_2.md

 1. a group of components with the description, the aliases / symbols and other related phrases
 2. a group with the most relevant value by impact and if it exists a chart on the top and the position type 'side_or_first_below'
 3. a group with the most relevant formulas and results (and later a result charts, just create a TODO) and the position type 'side_or_last_below'
-4. a tab switch for the views with a miniature preview and two buttons: 'view' or 'switch' (see src/main/php/web/html/html_base.php::dsp_link_hist_box)
-5. a second tab with the change log with the latest changes on the top second step:
-6. maybe a preselected third tab with the user changes if the user has done some overwrites the tab switch has the position type 'side_or_last_below'
+4. the tab switch itself is done (ui_list::view_tab_box renders the Views / Changes / My / Others tabs with the preview placeholder and the view and switch buttons); what is missing is the miniature preview instead of the placeholder and the position type 'side_or_last_below'

 add the formulas assigned to the parent phrase to the word_default view using also 1/3 of the screen width